 - Apply brown eyeliner to upper lids before finishing with a coat of black mascara.

-How to Get a Smokey Eye for Grey Eyes
+Smokey Eye for Grey Eyes

 One of the biggest makeup trends to emerge in recent years is burgundy eyeshadow.
 While beauty insiders used to steer away from eyeshadows with red undertones for fear that it would make eyes look bloodshot, they now embrace the colour wholeheartedly.
 With its rich brown hue, a burgundy smokey eye best suits the steely cool look of grey eyes.
 Perfect for an alternative to black on a night out, burgundy makes grey eyes smoulder.
 If you’re still worried about this bold colour being too much, gradually build and layer your shadow until you reach your desired tone.